 Bella Health and Wellness v.
 Weiser

 Bella Health and Wellness is a nonprofit Catholic healthcare clinic in Colorado that offers life-affirming, dignified healthcare to men, women, and children from all backgrounds and faith traditions.
 Consistent with its religious duty to honor the dignity of human life, Bella’s OB-GYN practice offers progesterone—a commonly prescribed, naturally occurring hormone—to pregnant women at risk of miscarriage.
-However, a Colorado law has made it illegal for religious healthcare clinics like Bella to offer women progesterone for the purpose of treating threatened miscarriages brought on by an abortion pill.
-This will force women to go through abortions they seek to avoid.
+However, a Colorado law has made it illegal for religious healthcare clinics like Bella to offer women progesterone for the purpose of treating threatened miscarriages brought on by taking the first abortion pill, a treatment commonly known as abortion pill reversal.
+Colorado’s ban on abortion pill reversal will force women to continue unwanted abortions.

 Share this Case